keelancook/lanyon/docs/pathways-imb-instructional-guide.md

 ---

 ## Things to Include
+* Introduction
+	* Explain goal of training.
+	* Cohort coursework with actual engagement - creates a cylce of learn > do > learn > do
 * Define the Core Missionary Task
 * Outline CMT
 * Develop syllabus for each semester